marshatlarge/pokemon-battle-arena/README.md

 ## Dependencies

-The Pokemon Battle Simulator relies on the following dependencies:
+The Pokémon Battle Simulator relies on the following dependencies:

-- PokeAPI: Provides the Pokemon data used in the battles.
-The application fetches data from the PokeAPI using JavaScript's `fetch` function.
+- PokéAPI: Provides the Pokémon data used in the battles.
+The application fetches data from the PokéAPI using JavaScript's `fetch` function.

 ## How to Run